Black men arrested at Starbucks settle with the company

 The company said they will also be given the opportunity to complete their bachelor's degrees, their tuition fully covered, through a Starbucks partnership with Arizona State University.
 The online college education program was created in 2014 for Starbucks employees.

-Also, the two men will be given the chance to discuss their experience and share their recommendations for changes at Starbucks with former U.S. Attorney General Eric Holder, the company said.
+Also, the men will be given the chance to discuss their experience and share their recommendations for changes at Starbucks with former U.S. Attorney General Eric Holder.

 During the uproar, Starbucks CEO Kevin Johnson came to Philadelphia to apologize to the men.
 He also announced that more than 8,000 Starbucks stores in the U.S. would close on the afternoon of May 29 so nearly 175,000 employees can get training in unconscious bias.

-Under the deal the city, the men's arrest records will be expunged, and an entrepreneur program will be created for Philadelphia public high school students.
+Under the deal with the city, the men's arrest records will be expunged, and a program will be created to offer counseling and mentoring to entrepreneurs from Philadelphia high schools.

 "I am pleased to have resolved the potential claims against the city in this productive manner," Mayor Jim Kenney said.
 "This was an incident that evoked a lot of pain in our city and put us under a national spotlight for unwanted reasons."